nats12/Newscape/README.md

 * Run `php artisan migrate`
 * Run `php artisan db:seed`
 * `composer dump-autoload` may be required before seeding the database
+* Run `php artisan save:articles` to fetch articles from the News API and save into your database

 ##### Installation for development use without MAMP